Pichação

 Pichação, sometimes misspelled as pixação (/pt/), is the name given to a type of Brazilian graffiti.
 It consists of tagging done in a distinctive, cryptic style, mainly on walls and vacant buildings.
 Many pichadores (pichação painters) compete to paint in high and inaccessible places, using such techniques as free climbing and abseiling to reach the locations.
-The main difference between graffiti and pichação is both the consenting nature and benevolent artistic expression of graffiti, whereas pichação is made as an act of vandalism without consent and to uglify a public space as a form of protest and social validation.
+Pichação is mostly seen as an act of vandalism.
+The main difference between graffiti and pichação is between their artistic expression, with pichação being defined as a form of protest and social validation.